ykalumba/text-mining.-/README.md

  ### Abstract

-This study explores the use of NLP and deep learning to analyze and classify legal documents, aiming to build an intelligent system that automates legal text organization and enhances workflow efficiency.
+This study explores the use of NLP to analyze and classify legal documents, aiming to build an intelligent system that automates legal text organization and enhances workflow efficiency.
 The novel approach outlines the motivation, methodology, experiments, and results of the proposed approach, emphasizing the importance of a thorough evaluation and the insights gained from the experimentation process.